Headaches might not be the worst thing in the world, but they can sometimes feel that way.

 Headache pain can often be taken care of with basic remedies.
 Here are just a few ideas on how to manage the pain:

-Rest and relaxation — For those with migraines, lying down in a dark, quiet environment can allow the brain and the muscles surrounding your head to relax and recover.
+Rest and relaxation — Lying down in a dark, quiet environment can allow the brain and the muscles surrounding your head to relax and recover.

-Pain medicine — Many over-the-counter pain medicines such as non-steroidal anti-inflammatory medications can be a safe and effective choice in treating most headaches.
+Pain medicine — Many over-the-counter pain medicines such as non-steroidal anti-inflammatory medications can be a safe and effective choice in treating tension headaches.

 Alternative therapy — In addition to resting and medicine, techniques that relieve stress, such as massage and meditation, can also be helpful.